All Episodes

 Rush Limbaugh on the cutting edge of societal evolution.

-Here's the phone number if you want to be on the program, 800-282-2882, the email address, L Rushbaugh at EIB net.com.
+Here's the phone number if you want to be on the program, 800-282-2882, the email address lrushbow at EIBnet.com.

-Drive by media suppressing this news.
+Drive-by media is suppressing this news.

-Mark Stein, I'm told talked about it yesterday after the Pew Research survey that shows that the partisan gap in the Obama job approval is the widest in the modern era.
+It's a Pew Research survey that shows that the partisan gap in the Obama job approval is the widest in the modern era.

-Barack Obama has the most polarized early job approval ratings of any president in the past four decades.
+For all of his hopes about bipartisanship, Barack Obama has the most polarized early job approval ratings of any president in the past four decades.

-The 61 point partisan gap in opinions about Obama's job performance is the result of a combination of high Democrat ratings, 88% job approval among Democrats, and a relatively low approval ratings among Republicans.
+The 61-point partisan gap in opinions about Obama's job performance is the result of a combination of high Democrat ratings, 88% job approval among Democrats, and relatively low approval ratings among Republicans, 27%, which I'm surprised Republican approval rating is that high, but still, that's a huge gap.

-By comparison, there was a somewhat smaller 51-point partisan gap with George W. Bush in April of 2001, a few months into uh into his first term, same thing with the with Clinton, substantially smaller than what Obama faces.
+By comparison, there was a somewhat smaller 51-point partisan gap with George W. Bush in April of 2001, a few months into his first term.

 The growing partisan divide in presidential approval ratings is part of a long-term trend.